Rurusetto/rurusetto/content/posts/tau/index.md

 ![Sliders](Images/Sliders.png)

-These notes will appear from the center and move towards the ring.
+These notes will appear from the centre and move towards the ring.
 They look like a long line that you will have to follow it wherever it goes.
 Tap them as the head intersects the ring, then follow the body with your paddle and release the note when the tail reaches the ring.

-*You can hit "Sliders" using the mouse left and right buttons or using the Z and X buttons in your keyboard*
+*You can hit "Sliders" using the mouse left and right buttons or using the Z and X buttons in your keyboard.*

 *And you can easily customize that keybind to another key in the settings of osu!*